 Setup workings have operating code between 1 and 1000.
 Conversion shows an operating code as assigned in matrix.
 The following conversion rules apply to all setup workings:

-TpaCAD Format EdiCad Format

-L field Sets in Layer field (value up to 8 only) O Field Sets in Origin field (value up to 3 only) M Field Sets in M field X coordinate of application point Sets in Qx field Y coordinate of application point Sets in Qy field Z coordinate of application point Sets in Zp field
+TpaCAD Format EdiCad Format L field Sets in Layer field (value up to 8 only) O Field Sets in Origin field (value up to 3 only)

-Machine Sets in corresponding field, only if value is different from 0 Group Sets in corresponding field, only if value is different from 0 Sets in corresponding field, only if value is different from 0 Tool Tool type Sets in corresponding field, only if value is different from 0 Tool Diameter Sets in corresponding field, only if value is different from 0 Rotation speed Sets in corresponding field, only if value is different from 0 Operating speed Sets in corresponding field, only if value is different from 0 Sets in corresponding field, only if value is different from 0 Slowdown coordinate on entry Sets in corresponding field, only if value is different from 0 Slowdown coordinate on exit

-C axis coordinate (rotation)

-B axis coordinate (rotation axis around Y axis)

-Sets in corresponding field
+M Field Sets in M field X coordinate of application point Sets in Qx field Y coordinate of application point Sets in Qy field Z coordinate of application point Sets in Zp field Machine Sets in corresponding field, only if value is different from 0 Group Sets in corresponding field, only if value is different from 0 Tool Sets in corresponding field, only if value is different from 0 Tool type Sets in corresponding field, only if value is different from 0 Tool Diameter Sets in corresponding field, only if value is different from 0 Rotation speed Sets in corresponding field, only if value is different from ${\bf 0}$ Operating speed Sets in corresponding field, only if value is different from 0 Slowdown coordinate on entry Sets in corresponding field, only if value is different from 0 Slowdown coordinate on exit Sets in corresponding field, only if value is different from ${\bf 0}$ C axis coordinate (rotation) Sets in corresponding field B axis coordinate (rotation axis around Y axis) Sets in corresponding field Custom parameters Sets the same custom parameter, only if value is different from $\ensuremath{0}$